postcss/postcss/docs/plugins.md

 ## Grids

 * [`postcss-grid`] adds a semantic grid system.
+* [`postcss-layout`] a plugin for some common CSS layout patterns and a Grid system.
 * [`postcss-simple-grid`] create grid with one line.
 * [`postcss-neat`] is a semantic and fluid grid framework.
 * [`lost`] feature-rich `calc()` grid system by Jeet author.